-The primary cause is the political gerrymandering, and party switching, that created majority-white and -black districts.
-The Voting Rights Act of 1965 prohibited racial gerrymandering, but allowed political gerrymandering that federal courts are just recently recognizing as racially discriminatory.
-The US Justice Department had allowed political gerrymandering under the Voting rights Act, arguing that a discriminatory impact of gerrymandering isn’t illegal if it is not driven by racial hostility, but by a drive for political power.
+The primary cause is the political gerrymandering – and party switching – that created majority-white and majority-black districts.
+The Voting Rights Act of 1965 prohibited racial gerrymandering but allowed political gerrymandering that federal courts are just recently recognizing as racially discriminatory.
+The US Justice Department allowed political gerrymandering, arguing that a discriminatory impact isn’t illegal if not driven by racial hostility but by a drive for political power.

 The 2010 redistricting by the state’s Republican-dominated legislature packed the 6th district with 64 percent blacks, and added the new 7th congressional district with a 31 percent black voting population.
 The state’s other districts have between 21 and 27 percent black voters.

-The primary effects of political gerrymandering is a coarsening of politics and a refusal to compromise for the greater good.
-Since candidates win with a tiny fraction of registered voters in the primary, they play to the most extreme fears and concerns of their party’s faithful.
+The primary effects of political gerrymandering are the coarsening of politics and a refusal to compromise for the greater good.
+Since candidates win with a tiny fraction of registered voters in the primary, they play to the most extreme fears of their party’s base.
 Since Ronald Reagan pronounced that government was the problem, not the solution of our problems, we have seen Republican candidates campaign on being against government, taxes and compromise.
-Reagan also adopted the “Southern Strategy” of the new Jim Crow that identified poverty and law and order as substitute targets for overt racism.
+Reagan also adopted the “Southern Strategy” of the new Jim Crow that identified welfare and law and order as substitute targets for overt racism.